Shear pin

-Shear pins as safeguards
+As safeguards

 In the role of a mechanical safeguard, a shear pin is a safety device designed to shear in the case of a mechanical overload, preventing other, more expensive or less-easily replaced parts from being damaged.
 As a mechanical sacrificial part, it is analogous to an electric fuse.

 They are most commonly used in drive trains, such as a snow blower's auger or the propellers attached to marine engines.
+In airplanes, in the framing connecting an engine to the wing from which it is suspended, hollow fuse pins may be incorporated.
+These allow the engine to separate from the wing under extreme loading events that otherwise might cause the wing's fuel tanks to rupture.

 Another use is in pushback bars used for large aircraft.
 In this device, shear pins are frequently used to connect the "head" of the towbar – the portion that attaches to the aircraft – to the main shaft of the towbar.
 In this way, the failure of the shear pin will physically separate the aircraft and the tractor.
 The design may be such that the shear pin will have several different causes of failure – towbar rotation about its long axis, sudden braking or acceleration, excessive steering force, etc. – all of which could otherwise be extremely damaging to the aircraft.